13 Top-Rated Attractions & Things to Do in Brunswick

 The large Hagenmarkt is another of Brunswick's old and once important market squares.
 Highlights include St. Catherine's Church (Katharinenkirche), a 12th-century Protestant church with a unique organ installed in 1980 using parts of an older Baroque organ dating from 1623.
 Outside is the Heinrichsbrunnen (Henry the Lion's Fountain) added in 1874 and commemorating the city's most famous prince.
 Another old market square of interest is the Coal Market (Kohlmarkt), which boasts numerous old heritage homes and a splendid 19th-century fountain.

-A must see in Brunswick is Schloss Richmond, or Richmond Castle.
+A must-see in Brunswick is Schloss Richmond, or Richmond Castle.
 Constructed in 1769 near the banks of the Oker River, this perfect little palace was named after Princess Augusta's former home in Richmond Park, England.
 Designed in the Baroque style, its lovely façade is split into differently decorated sections, ensuring visitors a pleasing view from any angle.
-Now owned by the city, it and the four-acre castle grounds provide a wonderful way to spend a few hours, especially if open for an event or concert.
+Now owned by the city, it and the four-acre castle grounds provide a wonderful way to spend a few hours, especially if it's open for an event or concert.
 Admission to the palace itself is via guided tour only.

 Another of Braunschweig's lovely older buildings is the Staatstheater, or State Theater.
 Able to trace its roots back as far as 1690, this architecturally pleasing theater and opera house is perhaps best known for having been where Johann Wolfgang von Goethe's most famous work, Faust, was premiered in the early 1800s.
 These days, the theater hosts regular theatrical performances, along with classical and contemporary music programs, and dance.